 Here are eight ciders that we’ll be making space for in our coolers this summer:

 We’d happily sip anything from Stormalong Cider‘s lineup of modern ciders by the pool.
 But we’re most stoked on tallboys of Light of the Sun, a citrusy, guava-infused cider dry-hopped with Citra and Ekaunot hops.
 Formerly, this cider was dry-hopped with Citra and Mosaic and spiked with blood orange and ruby red grapefruit zest.
 We like this makeover a lot though: The tropical fruitiness of the guava and the herbal, citrus-forward hops blend like a dream, and look at that can!
 We’d like a bathing suit with that print, please.
-The Kingston Black, which used to only be available in large format bottles, is brand new to Stormalong’s can selection, and this is great news.
+The Kingston Black, which used to only be available in large format bottles, is a seasonal release.
 Beloved bitter-sharp apples make complex, layered cider with ton of flavor and astringency, and it’s awesome to have such a sophisticated profile in an ice cold can.
 Shop for these babies online or at your local bottle shop!

 Happy Trees from Anxo

-Happy Trees is a profoundly cool cider from Anxo, made with a blend of Albemarle Pippin, Arkansas Black, Black Twig, Jonathon and Winesap apples.
+Happy Trees is a profoundly cool cider from ANXO, made with a blend of mid-Atlantic heirloom apples (the blend changes on what’s available).
 This cider undergoes spontaneous fermentation with native yeasts, for that funky, earthy undertone that we’ve learned to love so much — serve this to your friends who are natural wines fans!
 On the nose of Happy Trees, you’ll find spearmint, fresh apple and hints of spice, and on the palate, a juicy bouquet of peaches, green strawberry, melon, pear and starfruit, with just a hint of pleasant bitterness.
 It’s a curious, almost-weird cider that’s not too challenging to chug during a game of kickball, or at a chill happy hour.
-Use Anxo’s Cider Finder to locate Happy Trees in the wild.
+Use ANXO’s Cider Finder to locate Happy Trees in the wild.

 Dry, Rosé and Elderberry Cider from Lost Giants Cider Co.

 Lost Giants Cider Co. doesn’t shy away from adjunct flavors; in fact, it has an entire Cider Infusion Program to research and experiment with the blending of natural fruits, vegetables, flavors and spices with its ciders.
 We’re not always craving flavors besides apples in our cider, but sometimes, when the blend is just right, the effect is magical.
 And so it is with Lost Giants’ Elderberry Cider, made with regional Elderberries and a blend of traditional dessert and cider apples.
 It’s a sweet tart delight with a delicate mouthfeel and a semi-dry finish.
-For something a bit more straightforward, we’re digging the rosé cider made with local pink apples (which took third place at the 2019 GLINTCAP awards) and the dry cider, with expertly balanced sharpness and a clean, dry finish.
+For something a bit more straightforward, we’re digging the rosé cider made with local pink apples and the dry cider, with expertly balanced sharpness and a clean, dry finish.
 Find these ciders, and so many more, at Lost Giants’ tasting room in Bellingham, Washington.

 Hail Mary and Jackpot from Windfall Cider